iotempire/iotempower/README.rst

   If you have another USB-wifi stick, and want to use Internet via WiFi connect this wifi stick to the pi and configure ``uiot_wifi_name``, ``uiot_wifi_password``, and ``uiot_wifi_user`` correspondingly to your WiFi network.
+Careful, lots of WiFi sticks don't work properly on the raspberry pi.
+Make sure you have verified that it works under the normal raspberry desktop environment.

+  Much preferred is connecting the pi to ethernet.
+It avoids all the aforementioned potential WiFi problems.
 If you have access to ethernet (for example a free ethernet lan port on your router), connect the Pi to this ethernet - no extra configuration is necessary for this.